6Viper/Vasco-Quiz-P2/README.md

 ## Issues and Bugs

-- Correction made to game.html and style.css.
+- Corrections made to game.html and style.css paths.

 ## Validator Testing